Portulaca oleracea

 Family: Portulacaceae

-Plant Description: Annual with prostrate or upright sems to 30 cm or longer.
-Leaves 5-25 mm long, spatulate to obovate, fleshy, alternate.
+Plant Description: Annual with prostrate or upright stems to 30 cm or longer.
+Leaves 5-25 mm long, spatulate or obovate, fleshy, alternate.
 Flowers radial, solitary or in clusters at the stem tips.
 Petals 3-6 mm long, yellow.

 Plant Trivia: Difficult to eliminate from gardens.
-Capsules splitting around the equator.
+Capsules splitting around the equator of the seed capsule.

 Occurrence: Common on sand or sometimes heavier soils.
-Common weed of fields, gardens, and waste places.
+Common weed of fields, gardens, and disturbed areas.

 Bloom Period: April-December

-Plant Use: Said to be edible, and sis sometimes used in salads.
+Plant Use: Said to be edible and is sometimes used in salads.
 However, leaves of this species can be dangerous if eaten in quantity.

 Key to species of Portulaca: